 The Communication, Media & Journalism Department offers a Bachelor of Science in Film & Digital Media with concentrations in Production and Media Studies as well as a Bachelor of Arts in Communication with concentrations in Organizational Leadership, Multimedia Journalism, and Public Relations.
 The department also offers Associate of Arts pathways in Communication, Film & Digital Media, and Journalism, each of which is designed to prepare students to enter one of the department’s bachelor’s programs.
 CMJ’s minors in Journalism, Film Production, Public Relations, and Communication complement UNG’s many other majors.
-All of our degrees provide a strong interdisciplinary grounding in the liberal arts and prepare students for careers in digital media production, filmmaking, journalism, public relations, organizational leadership or other communication-related professions or for further study at the graduate level.
+Our degrees provide a strong interdisciplinary grounding in the liberal arts and prepare students for careers in digital media production, filmmaking, journalism, public relations, organizational leadership or other communication-related professions or for further study at the graduate level.

 The Bachelor of Science in Film & Digital Media with concentration in Production is a hands-on program that provides students with an understanding of motion pictures as a form of expression, experience in all phases of the production process, and awareness of how to succeed in the industry.
 The program of study requires students to become competent in all aspects of production as well as to develop expertise in a specialization, such as directing, screenwriting, producing, editing, cinematography, audio production, or creating digital effects.
 Graduates will be ready to step directly into the workforce or use the degree as preparation for a graduate program.